benkimo6i/SE-Programming_cheatsheet/README.md

 # Software Engineering - Programming Cheatsheet

 Welcome all!
-This repo was built with the intent to be shared and to receive contributions from all developers, programmers, and engineers of all experiences and levels.
+This repo was built with the intent to be shared and to receive contributions from all developers, programmers, and software engineers of all experiences and levels.
 Please read below for more information!

-## What
+## The What

-The name says it all, this is essentially a study guide/cheatsheet of sorts for anyone to refer to, whether they would like to know more about software engineering/computer programming, have an interview coming up, or just want to make the world a better place.
+The name says it all, this is essentially a one-stop resource/cheatsheet/study guide of sorts for anyone to refer to, whether they would like to know more about software engineering/computer programming or have a coding interview coming up.
+This resource is ideal for coding bootcamp students/grads who want to learn more or study up - but even someone without any programming knowledge can partake!!

-## Why
+## The Why

-After horribly bombing a software engineering interview I decided I wasn't going to ever let that happen again, so I started gathering common interview questions, explanations to basic concepts, and useful information so that no developer, programmer, engineer should go though what I went through.
-The goal is to build a simple starter kit for those new to software engineering/programming, or need to review for an interview.
+As a junior developer who started his career through the unconventional path (self-taught/bootcamp > academia/university), I wanted to supplement my applicable knowledge with some deeper level understanding.
+So I started gathering common interview questions, explanations to basic programming concepts, and useful information on software engineering.
+The goal is to build a simple starter kit for those new to software engineering/programming.

-## How
+## The How

-I've organized this repo to be as simple as possible, that means each programming concept has a brief definition, explanation, and maybe an example.
-To reiterate, this will be as complex as it gets - I'll try to provide links for more complicated subjects if you'd like to read up on it but this cheatsheet is intended to be a brief summary and something you can review the night before an interview.
+I've organized this repo into chapters, each chapter is typically less than a 10 minute read through and has an assortment of information based on difficultly and fundamental significance.
+As you ascend through the chapters the information gradually becomes more difficult/conplex with chapter 1 being the basic/fundamentally important.
+Each programming concept or interview question has a **brief** summary including a definition, explanation, and maybe an example or link to an additional resource.
+This will be as complex as it gets - I'll try to provide links for more complicated subjects if you'd like to read up on it but this cheatsheet is intended to be a brief summary and something you can review the night before an interview.

 If you are interested in contributing: